b.SAFE Reenactment Workshops: transforming safety culture through storytelling

 A participant on our D2iP b.SAFE Safety Leadership programme shared that through the coaching skills that he’d learned on the programme he had almost certainly prevented someone from taking their own life.
 We can never be sure of course, but I know that had I had the skills, knowledge and awareness I have now in my 20s and 30s I would have made very different decisions.

 Beehive’s mission is to reduce error and accidents at work by taking a different approach to safety education and safety culture.
-We see emotional resilience and suicide awareness as being directly related to keeping people safe at work, because improving well-being and mental health reduces error pre-cursors.”
+We see developing the skills of emotional resilience as being directly related to keeping people safe at work. ”

 For more information about the b.SAFE D2iP Safety Leadership Programme contact Mark Sykes on mark@beecld.co.uk or go to https://beecld.co.uk/b-SAFE-D2iP-Safety-Leadership-Programme